copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 currently running at a time.
 Other jobs with the same `message_group` may be inserted into the queue, but only 1 job within that group will be able to run at a time, across the entire pool of workers.

-While this may sound similar to [Deduplication](#deduplication), it serves different purpose.
+While this may sound similar to [Deduplication](#deduplication), it serves a different purpose.
 Deduplication is about debouncing the same job so the same task doesn't accidentally get processed twice.
 Message groups are for protecting access to the same shared resource across multiple jobs.
-As such, deduplication typiccally uses the name of the job as the deduplication key, while message groups should us something like a `userId` to ensure jobs which modify data for the same user are not running in parallel, corrupting each other's work.
+As such, deduplication typically uses the name of the job as the deduplication key, while message groups should us something like a `userId` to ensure jobs which modify data for the same user are not running in parallel, corrupting each other's work.
+But because multiple users wouldn't be updating each other's data, it's fine to allow the same job at the same key among different users.

 #### Automatic Retries